sergior-9605/projects-overview-sergio-roa/docs/experience.md

   Documents uploaded by candidates were reused across multiple processes, eliminating duplication and improving efficiency.

 - 📊 **Real-Time Reporting:**
-  Developed reports for audits, recruiter tracking, and hiring control, replacing BI tools that updated weekly with **real-time data**.
+  Creation of audit reports, monitoring of psychologists/recruiters, and hiring control with real-time data, complementing the BI that was updated weekly.

 - 📂 **Mass Excel Upload:**
   Feature that registered dozens of candidates in seconds, saving hours of work during job fairs and corporate visits.